 I have compiled a list of my written pieces that are best suited to runners in these difficult days.
-Most of these pieces I wrote for The Irish Times during the months of March/April/May 2020.
+Most of these pieces I wrote for The Irish Times.
 Others are pieces I wrote months and years ago on topics like mindful running, running technique and indeed the value of getting outdoors, regardless of whether we run/walk.
 They are more relevant than ever.

 I understand how difficult it can be for runners who had big days in the diary coming up.
 It is so hard to readjust when everything you have worked towards has been taken away.
 In years to come we will look back at this time and once things do return to normal I am certain we will value our running freedom even more.
 I would hope runners can see this time as an opportunity to try out something new, spend time on the aspects of running that they may have not had time/motivation to address before, but most importantly, I would love you to use running as something that helps you manage this difficult time, rather that let running be another stress in these uncertain days.